Simulation-assisted learning of open quantum systems: The Learning Framework for Parameter Identification of Lindbladians

 Bairey et al. \cite{bairey2020learning} proposed to learn the coefficients in the QME \eqref{eq: lindblad} by acting the steady-state equation on a collection of observables.
 These equations can thus be rewritten in terms of the expectations by applying the adjoint of the Lindbladians to the observables, leading to equations of Ehrenfest form.
 For example, by letting $\langle A\rangle(t) := \text{tr}(A\rho(t))$, one can derive from \cref{eq: lindblad},

 The operators on the right-hand side can be expressed on a known basis with unknown parameters, which reformulate the equation in terms of measurement data and parameter values.
 At a steady state, the time derivative drops out, and the approach by Bairey et al. \cite{bairey2020learning} yields a system of equations, usually over-determined, for the unknown parameters.
-Franca et al. \cite{franca2022efficient} extended this framework to dynamics problems, with the time derivatives estimated from polynomial approximations.
+Franca et al. \cite{franca2024efficient} extended this framework to dynamics problems, with the time derivatives estimated from polynomial approximations.
 As alluded to in the previous section, these two approaches can be summarized as \emph{equation-based:} in that the objective function is set up so that the equation \eqref{eq:measure dynamics} holds the best it can.
 An important practical issue is that the time interval for the measurements, denoted in this article by $\Delta t$, might be large, in which case, the accuracy of the inference is limited by the approximation of the time derivatives.
-Another challenge is that the right hand side of \eqref{eq:measure dynamics} may involve many expectations that have to be obtained from measurements.
+If there is no means to decrease the sample time interval, we face inherent inaccuracies in the learning method.
+More importantly, the measurement data in practical applications always contain noise, leading to a subtle challenge: For the numerical differentiation procedure to be accurate, $\Delta t$ must be sufficiently small.
+However, a small $\Delta t$ can amplify the effect of measurement noise.
+This difficulty has been identified and analyzed in other applications \cite{jauberteau2009numerical, ahnert2007numerical}.
+The approach in \cite{franca2024efficient} mitigated this issue by choosing the measurement times based on the Chebyshev measure, which on the other hand, requires an upper bound on the time interval $[0, t_{\max}].$ Another challenge is that the right-hand side of Eq. \eqref{eq:measure dynamics} may involve many expectations that have to be obtained from measurements.
 It is also worthwhile to mention that Boulant et al. \cite{boulant2003robust} also proposed numerical algorithms for reconstructing Lindblad operators and highlighted the importance of the CP property.
 But their method to ensure this property is quite involved.